2025

 Intuition

-• If the means are all the same (i.e., \(H_0\) is true), then between-group and within-group variation will be very similar.
+• If the means are all the same (i.e., \(H_0\) is true), then between-group and within-group variation should be equal.

 • ANOVA always uses an alternative hypothesis that is one-sided.